 Figure 1: Ecozone Boundary Line

-One major change from 2018 and on is that a farmer is required to preregister his potential qualifying quarters with an aggregation company by May 1.
+Since 2018 a farmer is required to preregister his potential qualifying quarters with an aggregation company by May 1.
 The quarters that end up not qualifying can be deducted afterwards.

 The information contained here is the interpretation of Alberta Agriculture and Forestry.
 Alberta’s carbon offset system is managed by Alberta Environment and Parks.
 Offset projects must comply with the most recent quantification protocols and program requirements outlined under the Alberta Emission Offset System.